-DBTS002 Practical English-Chinese Translation Skills
+DBTS102 Practical Translation Skills (3 AUs)

-This module aims to help students understand basic concepts and acquire basic techniques and skills for English-Chinese translation.
-Focus is placed on the cultivation and mastery of proven techniques through a large number of examples and exercises.
-Multiple translations of the same original English text will be analyzed to enhance students’ awareness of the importance of techniques.
-Common errors in translation from English to Chinese are summed up and explained.
+This module aims to help students understand basic concepts and acquire basic techniques and skills translation.
+Focus is placed on the cultivation and mastery of proven techniques through a large number of examples and exercises in English and Chinese.
+Multiple translations of the same original text will be analysed to enhance students’ awareness of the importance of techniques and cultural elements.
+Common errors in translation are summed up and explained.

-DBTS004 Translation of Business and Trade Documents
+DBTS103 Translation of Business and Trade Documents (3 AUs)

-DBTS006 Modern Translation Technologies
+DBTS106 Modern Translation Technologies (3 AUs)

-DBTS007 Consecutive Interpreting (C – E)*
+DBTS107 Consecutive Interpreting (C – E) (3 AUs)

 This module is a basic course in consecutive interpreting from Chinese to English focusing on the basic interpreting skills and techniques.
 Students will be equipped with the basic consecutive interpreting ability from Chinese to English, through a large number of practical exercises.

-DBTS008 Consecutive Interpreting (E – C)*
+DBTS108 Consecutive Interpreting (E – C) (3 AUs)

 This module is a basic course in consecutive interpreting from English to Chinese focusing on the basic interpreting skills and techniques.
 Students will be equipped with the basic consecutive interpreting ability from English to Chinese through a large number of practical exercises.

-Applicant should possess the following academic qualifications:
+Applicants should possess the following academic qualifications: